 After the seaside, Stick Man travels all around, passing by parks and houses.
 He travels around so much that summer has gone, autumn has faded and it’s now winter.
 Brrr!
 It’s chilly!

 When it gets cold outside, we all like to wrap up warm with soft, woolly scarves, hats and gloves, don’t we?
-Walking in the snow makes a scrunchy, crunchy noise and if we haven’t got thick enough socks on, it makes our toes feel like blocks of ice!
+Walking in the snow makes a scrunchy, crunchy noise and if we haven’t got a pair of thick socks on, it can make our toes feel like blocks of ice!
 It’s also at this time of year that we hear other noises too: bells, music and carol singing just in time for Christmas.

 What noise does Santa’s sleight make as it flies back to the family tree?
 There’ll be jingling bells and a wooshing noise as it makes its way through the air, and maybe the sound of the reindeer breathing as they pull the sleigh.
 And I bet Santa and Stick Man can feel hundreds of tiny snowflakes melting on their faces too.

 Once he’s back home, Stick Man dries out and cuddles his stick family.
-That certainly was a long journey – and with so many things to see, hear, smell and touch!
+That certainly was a long journey – and with so many things to hear, smell and touch.